ekmolloy/fastmulrfs/example/README.md

 cd example
 ```

 **Step 1:** Preprocess gene family trees.
-This transforms each MUL-tree into singly-labeled (and potentially unresolved) tree, but this does not impact the optimal solution to the MulRF supertree optimization problem, as shown [here](https://doi.org/10.1101/835553).
+This transforms each MUL-tree into singly-labeled (and potentially unresolved) tree, but this does not impact the optimal solution to the MulRF supertree optimization problem ([Theorem 2](https://doi.org/10.1093/bioinformatics/btaa444)).
 NOTE: If you haven't already, first install [TreeSwift](https://github.com/niemasd/TreeSwift).
 ```
 python ../python-tools/preprocess_multrees_v3.py \
     -i g_trees-mult.trees \
+    -o g_trees-mult-for-fastrfs.trees \
     --verbose
 ```